Theme for January 2021

 This particular supervision/study group will meet monthly on a Wednesday from 1:00 – 4:00pm ET.

-The group will be limited to a maximum of 8 people.
-The cost will be $90 per person per group, regardless of your ability to attend each session.
+The group remains limited to a maximum of 8 people.
+The cost is $90 per person per group, regardless of your ability to attend each session.

-All sessions will be recorded, viewable only for the participants of this group.
+All sessions can be recorded, but viewable only for the participants of this established group.